Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

 ---
-title : "Cell Based Demo Tutorial"
+title : "Cell Based Demo"
-summary: "This tutorial is automatically generated from the file cell_based/test/tutorial/TestCellBasedDemoTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "Examples showing how to create, run and cell-based simulations in Chaste"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestCellBasedDemoTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/cell_based/test/tutorial/TestCellBasedDemoTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# Examples showing how to create, run and cell-based simulations in Chaste
+## Examples showing how to create, run and cell-based simulations in Chaste

-## Introduction
+### Introduction

 This tutorial is designed to give you a quick introduction to running cell-based simulations in Chaste.
 Full details are postponed until later tutorials.